 Counselling for children and teenagers is different from adult counselling.
 In particular children need ways other than just words to express and explore what is troubling them and to help learn and practice new ideas and skills.
-This is why Sara uses art, play and creative activities to engage and work with children.
+This is why we use art, play, drumming and other creative expressive therapies to engage and work with children.

-As a parent, you know your child better than anyone else, so it is important that Sara works closely with you in addressing your concerns, and helping your child, whether they are experiencing:
+As a parent, you know your child better than anyone else, so it is important that we work closely with you in addressing your concerns, and helping your child, whether they are experiencing:

 - Social & Emotional difficulties

 It is important to address social and emotional difficulties in children as early as possible, (early intervention) to avoid the possibility of developing more serious mental health difficulties as children grow older.

 We can work with you, to help your child: